nimitmk7/knowledge-treasure/Statistics/Time Series/Random Walk.md

 They all say that the value at time "t" will be equal to the last period value plus a stochastic (non-deterministic) component $ε_t$ ,  but in addition, they may include an additional term that affects the steepness of the random walk.

-This additional term may be a constant, alpha, called a constant drift, or a deterministic trend $\beta$t.
+This additional term may be a constant, alpha, called a constant drift, or a deterministic trend $\beta t$.

 All these share 2 basic characteristics: